countcraicula/go-fixedwidth/README.md

 The `padChar` argument controls the character that will be used to pad any empty characters in the interval after writing the value.
 The default padding character is a space.
 The `padChar` is optional and can be omitted.

 Fields without tags are ignored.

+### Custom Encoding

+If your type implements the TextMarshalerFixedWidth or TextUnmarshalerFixedWidth interfaces they will be used out of preference.
+If your type implements the encoding.TextMarshaler or encoding.TextUnmarshaler interfaces they will be used as second preference.

 ### Encode
 ```go